data-umbrella/data-umbrella-scikit-learn-sprint/2_transcript_RS_example_PR.md

-I made a I made a documentation change and occasionally some test doesn't pass but it doesn't impact actually it says over here gets kicked so let's see what happens I had done I get add a git commit now I'm gonna do git push I'm gonna do get push origin is to my remote
+I made a I made a documentation change and occasionally some test doesn't pass but it doesn't impact actually it says over here gets kicked.

+So let's see what
+happens I had done I get add a git commit now I'm gonna do git push I'm gonna do get push origin is to my remote